rks101/eglinux/README.md

 ## Process Memory Layout
 This one is my favorite topic in OS lab.
 It helps to visualize virtual memory, process layout, proc interface, and shared libs/objects.

 Can I see the memory layout and the stack of a process?
-See my [presentation]() with more details.
+See [presentation]() for more details.
 To see all files related to a process with PID = $$
 ```
 ls -lrt /proc/$$